MacOS

 Start MongoDB as a service:

-Please review the and make changes as necessary for your situation.
+Please review the Linux guides and make changes as necessary for your situation.

 Create a free cluster.